ppone/docs/guides/billing-portal.md

 1. **Opening invoices, subscriptions, or estimates from emails**

     We temporarily sign in any clients when they open an invoice, subscription, or estimate from an Invoiced email.
-On invoices and estimates there will be a **Your Account** button at the top of the page.
+On invoices and estimates there will be a **My Account** button at the top of the page.
 Also after paying or subscribing there is a **Go to my account** button.

 2. **Passwordless sign in**